Leading an OSONZAC trip

 - Go on at least two club trips.
 This will let you see how club trips are organized, both in the planning stages and in their execution.
 This also lets an existing trip leader make sure that you are competent.
 Ideally, if you are looking to lead particular kinds of trips, such as a ski touring trip, then you should go on a ski touring or mountaineering trip beforehand.

-- Contact the section trip coordinator directly and let him know that you are interested in leading trips for the club and some of the club trips that you have been on.
-He or another committee member will get in touch with the organizers of the events that you have been on and see if they will vouch for you as someone who could capably lead a club trip.
+- Contact the section committee and let them know that you are interested in leading trips for the club and some of the club trips that you have been on.
+A committee member will get in touch with the organizers of the events that you have been on and see if they will vouch for you as someone who could capably lead a club trip.
+You can contact the committee directly at firstname.lastname@example.org

 - Familiarize yourself with the NZAC trip leader guidelines.
 These can be found at the main Alpine Club website.
 The trip planning form/tool on this website will lead you through the information that you need to consider when planning a trip.